Dorsa Derakhshani: Chess career

-Dorsa Derakhshani won three gold medals at the Asian Youth Chess Championships, in 2012 (in the Girls U14 division), 2013 and 2014 (in the Girls U16).
+Derakhshani won three gold medals at the Asian Youth Chess Championships in 2012 (in the Girls U14 division), 2013 and 2014 (in the Girls U16).
 She played for the Iranian National team in the women's division of the Asian Nations Cup in 2012 and 2014.

 Derakhshani also qualified for the title of FIDE Trainer in 2016 and is an accredited FIDE journalist.

-Derakhshani was a speaker at TedxTalk in Munich, Germany in July 2019.
-She advised the audience to "Take their freedom of choice seriously" at the TEDxYouth@München.
+Derakhshani spoke at TedxTalk in Munich, Germany, in July 2019.
+In her talk she advised the audience to "Take their freedom of choice seriously."

 Conflict with Iranian Chess Federation

-In February 2017, the Iranian Chess Federation banned Derakhshani from playing for the Iran national team or playing in any tournaments in Iran on the grounds of "national interests", after she played in the 2017 Gibraltar Chess Festival (when she was already a temporary resident of Spain) without wearing a hijab.
+In February 2017, the Iranian Chess Federation banned Derakhshani from playing for the Iran national team or playing in any tournaments in Iran on the grounds of "national interests" after she played in the 2017 Gibraltar Chess Festival (when she was already a temporary resident of Spain) without wearing a hijab.
 Her 15-year-old brother Borna, who is a FIDE Master, was also banned for playing Israeli grandmaster Alexander Huzman in the first round of the same tournament.
 Derakhshani had previously played in several tournaments without a hijab.
 Derakhshani gave only one interview in response to the media attention, to Chess.com.
 She also wrote a piece for The New York Times at the end of 2017.

 Career in the United States

-Following the ban, Derakhshani accepted a place at Saint Louis University to study Biology on a pre-med track, winning a scholarship to play on the Saint Louis University Chess Team and taking up the role of SLU Woman Team Captain (2019-2022).
+Following the ban, Derakhshani was accepted as a student at Saint Louis University to study biology on a pre-med track, winning a scholarship to play on the Saint Louis University Chess Team and taking up the role of SLU Woman Team Captain (2019–2022).
 Because of this, Derakhshani began to play for the United States of America in 2017.
-Saint Louis chess team won silver in 2017 Pan American intercollegiate chess championship.
-She played in the 2018 US Women's Chess Championship.
-In 2019, she accompanied her team to achieve bronze in the World Prestigious University Chess Invitational in Tianjin, China and she individually, achieved the first runner-up on board three in the tournament.
+The Saint Louis chess team won silver in the 2017 Pan American intercollegiate chess championship.
+She competed in the 2018 US Women's Chess Championship.
+In 2019, she accompanied her team to achieve bronze in the World Prestigious University Chess Invitational in Tianjin, China, and she individually achieved the first runner-up on board three in the tournament.
 She finished third in the 2020 US Women's Championship.

+Since starting medical school at University Of Missouri in 2022, she has been representing Mizzou Chess Team.